-(i) Under propositional operators (DOUBT, MAYBE, IF), the inference that the helicopter is currently on the ground projects roughly like the presupposition triggered by CONTINUE (data are provided for the a. sentence type in (28), but the 'on the ground' inference exists in the other conditions as well except under CONTINUE, as can be seen in Appendix I).
-Projection of the 'on the ground' presupposition appears to be weaker (and variable) under NONE.
+(i) Under propositional operators (DOUBT, MAYBE, IF), the inference that the helicopter is currently on the ground projects roughly like the presupposition triggered by CONTINUE (data are provided for the a. sentence type in (23), but the 'on the ground' inference exists in the other conditions as well except under CONTINUE, as can be seen in Appendix I).
+Projection of the 'on the ground' presupposition appears to be weaker and variable under NONE (although we don't know why).